UniminutoSmartLabs/RemoteLab/README.md

-# RemoteLab
+# SmartLabsUniminuto
 Code for VPS at SmartLabsUniminuto (IP:204.93.196.64) and Raspberry Pi.
 The main code has a sequence of scripts in Python and JavaScript.
+SmartLabsUniminuto is an initiative to develop a remote laboratories for programming in Python and Raspberry Pi, given the currently contingency under the CoVid-19 pandemic.

 <b>Developers:</b>